nithya-kumar/CSC510_F17_Project/DESIGN.md

 ```
 ```
 USECASE 4: Daily Scrum Update

+Another usecase could be to collect daily tasks and activities of the users i.e. the team members.
 1 Preconditions
   User must have a GitHub account to push all the work done on a daily basis.
   The user must also have a slack account and be member of the team he is working with.